 MURS was created in 2000.
 It’s not very popular and generally not seen in prepping.
 You do not need a license to operate MURS.
 Power is limited to 2 watts.

-Although, some recent products marketed towards preppers are built on MURS in the background.
-Like the goTenna device that pairs with your phone to send short text messages without the cell network.
-It transmits over MURS to other nearby goTennas, creating a peer-to-peer radio network.
+However, some recent products marketed towards preppers are built on MURS in the background, for example, the goTenna device that pairs with your phone to send short text messages without the cell network.
+This product transmits over MURS to other nearby goTennas, creating a peer-to-peer radio network.

 Ham radio is the best choice for preppers